iamlemec/fastpat/README.md

 ### Usage

 Most common tasks can be executed through the `fastpat` command.
 For more advanced usage, you can also directly call the functions in the library itself.
 When using `fastpat` you have to specify the data directory.
-You can either do this by passing the `--datadir` flag directly or by setting the environment variable `PATENTS_DATADIR`.
+You can either do this by passing the `--datadir` flag directly or by setting the environment variable `FASTPAT_DATADIR`.
 If you've cloned the repository locally, you have to run `python3 -m fastpat` instead of `fastpat`.

 #### Downloading Data